What does our Art curriculum look like?

 Children are given opportunity to evaluate their own and others work with empathy and compassion.
 All children have knowledge and understanding of a number of artists and crafts people that they can draw upon to support their own work.

 Art work is assessed termly by class teachers.
 Judgements are made based on evidence gathered over the term.
-The subject leader monitors the progress of art through regular pupil voice across all age groups, together with work scrutiny of sketchpads and work displayed, children’s progress and next steps for the subject are then made by the class teacher.
+The subject leader monitors the progress of art through regular pupil voice across all age groups, together with lesson observation, work scrutiny of sketchpads and work displayed.
+Children’s progress and next steps for the subject are then identified.